Interpol: How to challenge an international arrest warrant (red notices and diffusions)?

 contact the judicial authorities in the country which issued the red notice with the request to remove the information

 Each country has its own laws and procedures.
 Our lawyers can make inquiries in the issuing state, preferably through the engagement of local lawyers.
-We work with local lawyers worldwide.
+We work together with other law firms worldwide.

 contact the authorities in the country where you live to ask Interpol to remove your name from its databases